FedericoConcas/Website/content/publication/masterthesis/index.md

 ---
-title: "Comparing linear and nonlinear classiﬁers on the normalised single-cell Raman spectra of a strain of Chlorella and a strain of Rhodobacter."
+title: "Comparing linear and nonlinear classifiers on the normalised single-cell Raman spectra of a strain of Chlorella and a strain of Rhodobacter."
 authors:
 - admin
 date: "2019-08-30T00:00:00Z"